 Cellars

-Repair Category -
+Repair Category N/A

 Notes Not applicable.

-Electricity Repair Category 1
+Electricity Repair Category 2

-SINGLE SURVEY Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
+Notes The electrics were turned off at the time of inspection.
+The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-It would appear that the electrics were last checked in March 2024.

 Gas

-Repair Category 1
+Repair Category 2

 Notes In the interest of safety all gas appliances should be checked by a Gas Safe Registered Engineer.
+The gas meter box door is cracked.